 Create the School and Family and Partnerships Team.
-Once established, the team will be trained to build and execute a comprehensive plan for involving all stakeholders which mirrors and supports the mission of Hutchings Career Center and the direction of where Hutchings Career Center will move in Years 2 and 3.
+Once established, the team will be trained to build and execute a comprehensive plan for involving all stakeholders which mirrors and supports the mission of Northeast High School and the direction of where Northeast High School is in Years 2 and 3.

-- Establish team composition - Establish goals, objectives, timelines, and outcomes - Develop a two to three year outline that will link the team's activities with the school's goals and reform plan. - Design and implement an evaluation system of the school's efforts to increase and improve family and community engagement.
+- Establish team composition. - Establish goals, objectives, timelines, and outcomes. - Develop a two to three year outline that will link the team's activities with the school's goals and reform plan. - Design and implement an evaluation system of the school's efforts to increase and improve family and community engagement.

-Given the feedback from current stakeholders in the Hutchings Career Center community, the following general practices will be adopted and implemented by the principal and staff:
+Given the feedback from current stakeholders in the Northeast High School community, the following general practices should be considered for adoption and implementation by the principal and staff: